TimTheZeroHero/GAME-2338/reviews/ReviewTwo.md

 Risk of Rain

 ### Rating
-I rate this game a 9 out of 10.
+I rate this game a 9 out of 10 pizza slices.

 ## Summary
 Risk of Rain is an action platformer with roguelike elements.
 With permanent death as a primary feature, players will have to play their best to get as far as possible.
 Fight on a mysterious planet with randomly spawning enemies and bosses, either alone or with 3 friends in online co-op.